andres20980/kasten-docs/docs/install.md

     object-locking bucket for such cases can amplify storage usage without any additional benefit.

-Shareable volume backup and restore workflows are not compatible with NFS FileStore location profiles .
+Shareable volume backup and restore workflows are not compatible with NFS/SMB location profiles .

 The location profile must be present for shareable volume backups to work.